Conditionally Site-Independent Neural Evolution of Antibody Sequences: Supplementary Results

 \subsection{Additional VEP Experiments}

+To strengthen our claims of strong VEP performance, we evaluate \ourmodel{} on two additional VEP datasets from \cite{Petersen2024AnIT}.
+We chose these assays because they use distinct antibodies, antigens, and experimental technologies (MAGMA-seq) from those in \cref{tab:vep-full-width}.
+As seen in \cref{tab:petersen_results}, \ourmodel{} outperforms all baselines, consistent with previous results.

 In \cref{tab:single-vs-paired} we evaluate \ourmodel{} on the same datasets as \cref{sec:vep-results} when conditioning on different amounts of context.
 Surprisingly, conditioning on just a single chain results in a higher correlation on four out of seven datasets.
 However, when paired conditioning outperforms, it does so by an average Spearman correlation of \textbf{0.121}, compared to just \textbf{0.006} when single chain conditioning outperforms.
 This suggests that inter-chain interactions are crucial for modeling fitness but only under certain contexts.
 What differentiates these contexts is a direction for future work.
-It's also worth noting that the majority of the training data for \ourmodel{} is single chains, suggesting this result could be an artifact of training data composition.
+It's also worth noting that the majority of our training data consists of unpaired single-chain sequences, which likely limits the model's ability to fully leverage paired context.
+We expect that as more paired heavy-light sequencing data becomes available, the benefits of cross-chain conditioning will become more consistent.

-In \cref{tab:vep-pearson}, we report results from the same experiment as \cref{tab:vep-full-width}, but use Pearson correlation instead of Spearman.
+In \cref{tab:vep-pearson}, we report results from the same experiment as \cref{tab:vep-full-width}, but we use Pearson correlation instead of Spearman.